LNP-BP/LNPBPs/lnpbp-0004.md

    - create a corresponding cryptographic commitment `cI` according to the per-message protocol,
-   - compute it's BIP-340 tagged hash [4] using the value of the protocol id `idI` as the protocol-specific tag,
+   - compute it's BIP-340 tagged hash [4] using the value of the protocol id `idI` as the protocol-specific tag (serialized as little-endian number),
-   - compute `n = idI mod N`,
+   - compute `n = idI mod N` (if the protocol identifier is a hash, it should be converted into unsigned integer of appropriate dimensionality using little- endian notation),
    - if the slot `n` is not used, serialize a `cI` hash into it using bitcoin-style hash serialization format; otherwise go to step 3 and generate a new `N' >> N`.
 4. For each of the slots that remain empty (the slot number is represented by `j`):
-   - compute SHA256-tagged hash of `seed_entropy || j`, where `j` is stored as
+   - compute SHA256-tagged hash of `seed_entropy || j`, where both values are
-     little-endian two byte representation, i.e. the total length of the hashed byte string should be 272 bits.
+     serialized as little-endian byte strings (the total length of resulting byte string for hashing should be 272 bits).
 The tagged hash procedure must run according to BIP-340 [4] using UTF-8 representation of `LNPBP4:entropy` string as the tag.
 5. Compute commitment to the resulting buffer with LNPBP-1 [1], LNPBP-2 [2] or
    other protocol using `LNPBP4` as the protocol-specific tag.